 The leaves impart both a citrus flavour and aroma.
 They are used a lot in Thai green curries.

-Whole Kaffir Limes are also sold pickled in brine in bottles.
+Whole kaffir limes are also sold pickled in brine in bottles.
 You use the rind.
-Dried rind is also available, but it's not that good because they leave the white pith on it.
-You’re better just to use regular lime zest if you don’t have a fresh Kaffir Lime to zest.
+Dried rind is also available, but may not be that good because the factory process often leaves the white pith on it.
+You’re better just to use regular lime zest if you don’t have a fresh kaffir lime to zest.

 In recipes, count each joined leaf as two leaves.

 When used in dishes that are simmered, you can just put them in whole as you would a bay leaf.
 And, like a bay leaf, you’re not meant to eat them.
 Fish out and discard before serving, or tell guests to leave them at the side of their plates.
 You can take a little nibble to taste it — it won’t hurt you — but a whole leaf will have you chewing away for a while.

 When using dried kaffir lime leaves, use twice as many to compensate for the loss of flavour in the drying.
 Rehydrate them first in warm water before using, or grind them up with a mortar and pestle.

 Dried leaves can be ground to a powder, and then used as you would a spice.

 The fresh leaves can be used in salads to be eaten.
 Used like this, they are finely shredded with the tough rib in the middle being discarded.
 Don’t use dried or frozen leaves in a salad.